olleepalmer/olleepalmer.github.io/_posts/2021-05-28-the-crisis-of-optimisation.md

 {% include image-columns.html name="wp_ji_photo.png" caption="Ioanaddis hasn't had a great run of late.
 He's still got a cracking moustache, though." alt="Illustration of website optimisation" %}

 The problem brought to light by the replication crisis is not just that experiments cannot be replicated.
 Irreproducibility is only a symptom.
 It’s a polite and euphemistic proxy for the practice of bad science itself.
-The underlying causes are almost invariably the same: poor analysis, selectively reporting results, small sample sizes and low statistical power.
+The underlying causes are almost invariably the same: poor analysis, selectively reported results, small sample sizes and low statistical power.
 But what causes scientists to violate the most fundamental obligations of their role as explorers of empirical truth?

+## What are the underlying causes?

 In the wake of Ioanaddis’s paper, the discipline of Metascience has gained prominence.
 In basic terms, it is the science of science and it seeks to make sense of the problem of replication.
 Most of the research into the underlying causes identifies two significant factors.
 Scientists are incentivised for publishing new and novel research and they can reasonably expect to get away with distorting the truth to get there.